 Ongoing process-related issues, as well as gaps in communication regarding delayed timelines, also contribute to frequent disbursement and implementation delays.
 In Uganda, for example, the 2016 FCE Annual Dissemination Report projected that disbursement delays (and lack of clear communication about the delays) would result in temporary cessation of HSS-funded activities due to HSS funding gaps.
 Gavi HSS support has also, in some instances, supplanted domestic financing for operational costs, meaning that disbursement delays can hinder service delivery.
 These frequent changes and lack of clear indicators of success also make it difficult to monitor the impact of HSS investments over time.
 For example, the supply chain performance and civil society engagement indicators’ 2020 targets were only developed at the end of 2018, with no 2015 baseline available for the civil society engagement indicator.
 And while the introduction of Grant Performance Frameworks and the Program Support Rationale template may eventually provide a clearer window into the impact of HSS investments, subnational indicators feature in less than half of the 56 countries’ active HSS grants.

-The hardest to reach will overwhelmingly reside in countries with weak governance and programming capacity in the next strategic period
+The under immunized and underserved will overwhelmingly reside in Gavi-eligible countries with weak health systems in the next strategic period

 Figure 1.
-High concentration of under-immunized and low DTP3 coverage in countries with weak systems
+High concentration of under-immunized in countries with weak systems

 The majority of HSS grants are less than $5 million (per year), representing a relatively small fraction of many countries’ health budgets.
-It is unclear whether these grants effectively capitalize on Gavi’s comparative advantage in providing catalytic support.
-The stronger oversight mechanisms and guidance frameworks mentioned above have resulted in disbursement delays due to country program management and capacity issues; HSS grants take, on average, more than 12 months to be disbursed after they are approved.
+It is unclear whether these grants can be truly catalytic as envisioned.
+The stronger oversight mechanisms and guidance frameworks mentioned above have also resulted in disbursement delays due to country program management and capacity issues; HSS grants take, on average, more than 12 months to be disbursed after they are approved.
 To prevent potential implementation delays, Gavi now channels two-thirds of HSS support through WHO and UNICEF and places partner staff in-country through Targeted Country Assistance, posing risks to country ownership and sustainability.
 This reliance on external actors to oversee HSS support necessitates a rethink of the Gavi’s positioning of HSS support, including a more clearly articulated framework for collaboration with partners in-country.